 Pullman Bangkok Hotel G – 188 Silom Road Bangrak, Bangkok

 Arcadia Suites Ploenchit Bangkok by Compass Hospitality – 15 Soi Nai Lert, Wireless Road, Lumpini Pathumwan, Bangkok

 DoubleTree by Hilton Sukhumvit Bangkok – 18/1 Sukhumvit Soi 26 Klong Ton Khlong Toei, Bangkok

 Don’t worry, we didn’t forget about the flights.
-Zuji is having a promotion for return flights to Bangkok on Thai Lion Air for just S$152!
-Offer is only valid until 31 October 2017, so it’s time to get your fingers clicking!
+Zuji is having a promotion for return flights to Bangkok starting from S$119.
+Offer is only valid until 30 November 2017, so it’s time to get your fingers clicking!

 You can also take a look at the flights + hotels packages Expedia offers.
 There are always some ongoing Expedia credit card promotions, so you should do a quick scan to see whether there are any offers you can utilise!